pypi/warehouse/docs/user/attestations/internals.md

 the certificate's subject or other identifying material (such as a domain name or email address).

-As specified in PEP 740, signing identities for index attestations are *Trusted Publisher* identities.
+As specified in PEP 740, signing identities for attestations are *Trusted Publisher* identities.
 In practice, this means that the identity expected to sign a distribution's attestation is expected to match the Trusted Publisher that published the package.